jpmansour-ai-dev/Diffusion/README.md

 ## Dataset:

 The model is trained on [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), a dataset of over 200,000 celebrity face images at 64×64 resolution.
-They are fed to the model in batches of 64 during training. <br> Since diffusion is a type of self-supervised learning algorithm,
+They are fed to the model in batches of 64 during training. <br> Diffusion is a type of self-supervised learning algorithm, meaning it learns from unlabeled data , by exploiting the inherent structure of raw data to generate pseudo-labels, in our case, the noise $\varepsilon$ diffused at each timestep according to the known noise schedule, which the model is trained to predict.